 While there are many kinds of ceramics, rural shops like the one at OSV usually produced a low-fired earthenware commonly called "redware," since the clay took on a brick-red color after it was "fired" (baked) in a kiln.
 Rural redware potters commonly made inexpensive containers for the home and kitchen such as jugs, bake pans, and mixing bowls.

-Potters in the 19th century made jugs, mugs, pitchers, flower pots, pans for baking pies and puddings, lard pots, clay tubes ("thimbles") for insulating iron stovepipes, pans for setting milk (to allow the cream to rise) and mixing bowls were just some of the items commonly made by rural New England potters.
+Potters in the 19th century made jugs, mugs, pitchers, flower pots, pans for baking pies and puddings, lard pots, clay tubes ("thimbles") for insulating iron stovepipes, pans for setting milk (to allow the cream to rise) and mixing bowls.
 You will see examples of these items at OSV in the Pottery Shop, in the households, and in the re-created Asa Knight store exhibit.

 Materials & Tools

-Rural potters usually dug clay from the earth on their own farms, often near the bend of river where good clay was sometimes found.
+Rural potters usually dug clay from the earth on their own farms, often finding good clay near the bend of a river.

 A potter’s tools were relatively few and fairly simple.
 His hands were his most important tools in shaping the clay.
 (Some also used bits of string, small pieces of wood, and rags.)
 He also needed a horse-operated "pug" mill for preparing his clay, a foot-operated wheel on which to shape it, a stone mill to grind his glaze, and a kiln to fire (bake) his pots.